DJRHails/pymc-examples/examples/howto/spline.myst.md

 There are multiple ways to handle this situation, one of which is to fit a *spline*.
 Spline fit is effectively a sum of multiple individual curves (piecewise polynomials), each fit to a different section of $x$, that are tied together at their boundaries, often called *knots*.

-The spline is effectively multiple individual lines, each fit to a different section of $x$, that are tied together at their boundaries, often called *knots*.

 Below is a full working example of how to fit a spline using PyMC.
 The data and model are taken from [*Statistical Rethinking* 2e](https://xcelab.net/rm/statistical-rethinking/) by [Richard McElreath's](https://xcelab.net/rm/) {cite:p}`mcelreath2018statistical`.

 For more information on this method of non-linear modeling, I suggesting beginning with [chapter 5 of Bayesian Modeling and Computation in Python](https://bayesiancomputationbook.com/markdown/chp_05.html) {cite:p}`martin2021bayesian`.